atomlayer/python-linq/README.md

 # python-linq
-python-linq is a library that implements the basic linq C# methods in python
+python-linq is a library that implements the basic linq C# methods in python.

 ## Installation